-The Shores, a part of the well-known United Methodist Communities non-profit organization in New Jersey, offers a compassionate, professional hospice dedicated neighborhood in Cape May County called Bridges.
-This program focuses on creating a nurturing and comforting environment for residents and their loved ones through customized care and compassionate support.
-To find out more about our hospice neighborhood in South Jersey, please contact us today at https://theshores.umcommunities.org/hospice-care-nj/ or contact us today and organize your visit.
+At The Shores, a part of the well-known United Methodist Communities non-profit organization in New Jersey, we offer compassionate, professional hospice care in the Jersey Shore area called Bridges.
+In this program, we focus on creating a nurturing and comforting environment for patients and their loved ones through customized care programs and compassionate support.
+To find out more about our hospice in Cape May County, please visit our website at https://theshores.umcommunities.org/hospice-care-nj/ or contact us today and organize your visit.